Life insurance

 When your term is up, you have a few options.
 If you do nothing, your insurance would expire and you'd no longer be covered.
 And if you no longer have the same financial needs (for example, you're no longer caring for your aging relatives or your kids have graduated), then that might be just fine.

-If you still had a need for life insurance at the end of your term, you could choose to extend your coverage, although you will generally need to pay more for your premiums as you would be assessed for your risk levels at your current age, which is 15 years older than when you first applied.
+If you still need for life insurance at the end of your term, you could choose to extend your coverage, although you will generally pay more for your premiums since you would be 15 years older than when you first applied.
+As a result, your risk levels would be adjusted accordingly.

 How Much Does 15-Year Term Life Insurance Cost?

-The price tag for 15-year term life insurance probably isn’t as hefty as you think.
+The price tag for 15-year term life insurance might not be as hefty as you think.

 To get an idea of what a 15-year term policy might cost you, here’s a breakdown of prices.
-These are examples based on a 35-year-old, non-smoking male in excellent health (this reflects a rate class of UltraSelect, the best option we offer) from Oregon, using quotes from Fabric’s term life insurance offering.
+These are examples based on a 35- year-old, non-smoking male in excellent health (this reflects the best rating class we offer) from Oregon, using quotes from Fabric by Gerber Life, as of January 2025.

 If a 15-year term policy sounds like a good fit for your family, you can apply for term life insurance online, in minutes.